-The funding of Discretionary Housing Payments from Government, gave Haringey £1,594,345 to spend in 2018/19.
-For 2019/20 this reduces to £1,563,947, a reduction of £30,398.
+The funding of Discretionary Housing Payments from Government, gave Haringey £1,594,000 to spend in 2019/20.
+In 2020/21 it was £2,072,000.

 The Council will have to be considerate of policy when deciding which applications to award.
 Officers will do this by assessing the exceptionality of the application, the severity of the financial circumstances of the applicant, the likely timeframe that DHP will be needed by the applicant and the steps being taken by the applicant to resolve their financial problems.
-We will also make use of available resources to signpost applicants to sources of further assistance, which may for example help them find employment, or better paid employment, or assist them with finding cheaper accommodation, and therefore be less reliant on the need to receive financial assistance from Discretionary Housing Payments.
+We will also make use of available resources to signpost applicants to sources of further assistance, which may for example help them with budgeting, or to find employment, or better paid employment, or assist them with finding cheaper accommodation, and therefore be less reliant on the need to receive financial assistance from Discretionary Housing Payments.